A Little Talkeetna History

 Where Three Rivers Meet

 Three rivers, the Talkeetna, Chulitna, and Susitna, converge here to become the Big Susitna drainage.
 The word "Susitna" in Den'aina Indian language means "Sand Island River".
 The name "Talkeetna" loosely translated, means "River of Plenty", or more literally, "Place where food is stored near the river", meaning a place where a food cache was located.
-Chulitna means "River of Big Leaf Trees" though some locals translate it with "River of Sticks".
+Chulitna means "Strait Hand River" though some locals translate it with "Tongue River".
 The Den'aina Indians were an Athabascan subgroup who inhabited the Upper Cook Inlet drainage. — For some local residents Talkeetna simply means: "Where three rivers meet".

 In summer, fishing for salmon and trout was followed by fall hunting.
 Some local big game animals are moose, bear, caribou, and Dall sheep.
 In the winter of 1992-1993, caribou herds migrated into nearby areas for the first time in 40 years.
 November through January was devoted to resting, visiting, trading, telling stories, doing arts and crafts work, and holding potlaches.
 In Den'aina, the word for November is translated to mean "visitors".
 Distinct groups or historic villages established in the Upper Cook Inlet drainage are: Tyonek, Alexander Creek, Susitna Station, Kroto, Talkeetna area, Knik, Wasilla, Wasilla Creek, Red Shirt Lake, Old Knik, Chickaloon, Eklutna, Point Possession, and Gold Creek-Susitna.